cubos/sdkgen/language.md

 - `web`: TypeScript
 - `desktop`: C++/Qt

 Every running client must have a version following [Semantic Versioning](https://semver.org/).
-Not that a older client should be able to communicate with a newer server.
+Note that a older client should be able to communicate with a newer server.
 The other way around (newer client with older server) is not garanteed.

 The communication protocol is HTTP (either 1.0, 1.1 or 2.0) with JSON messages.
 A request can expect a direct response or a stream of partial responses.
 This is implemented with HTTP Streamming.